AIPG National Annual Convention Meeting Policy

 - Identify any special equipment that attendees will need or be required to bring and any special information the attendees will need (i.e. the trip will be strenuous, 1 mile hike etc.).

-- Provide a field trip guidebook within three weeks of the trip for copies to be made at AIPG National.
+- Provide a field trip guidebook within three weeks of the trip for copies to be made at AIPG National (not required).
 Any additional charges for field trip guidebooks, etc. copied or made someplace other than National will be taken out of the section profits.

 - Provide a detailed trip route for the transportation company, including directions and stops within three weeks of the trip.